Recently, Elsevier invited me as a keynote speaker to share my signature talk on how to rise to leadership at their IWD celebration.

 The good news is that organizations are ready to drive inclusion.
 To do this, they must invest in leadership development at all levels of the organization, from entry-level to senior leadership.

 Leadership development is like character development.
-It would help if you planned for it.
+It would help if you map out a plan for personal leadership development.

 With that, let’s get into three practical things you can start doing right away to address developing your inner leader.